Gino Vistosi Blue & Pink Discs Chandelier

 Inexhibit: The sculpture of Vistosi at the Murano Glass Museum

 Murano glass Museum

-This is how this chandelier looks like without turning on the lights.
+This is how this chandelier looks like when not lit.